Nimbarka

-Nimbarka is believed to have lived around the 11th and 12th centuries, but this dating has been questioned, suggesting that he lived somewhat earlier than Shankaracharya, in the 6th or 7th century CE.
+Nimbarka is believed to have lived around the 12th century, but this dating has been questioned, suggesting that he lived somewhat earlier than Shankaracharya, in the 6th or 7th century CE.
 Born in Southern India in a Telugu Brahmin family, he spent most of his life in Mathura, Uttar Pradesh.
 He is sometimes identified with another philosopher named Bhaskara, but this is considered to be a misconception due to the differences between the spiritual views of the two saints.

 Etymology and epithets

 The word 'Nimbārka' (निंबार्क) is derived from two Sanskrit words — nimba (निम्ब) and arka (अर्क).
 It is believed that Nimbarka was given the name 'Niyamananda' at his birth.
 According to a folk tale, Niyamananda achieve the name Nimbarka because he trapped some rays of sunlight (arka) in the leaves of Neem (nimba).
 He was also referred as Nimbaditya by his followers.
 Sometimes Bhaskara is also considered his epithet because of the identification of Nimbarka with the philosopher Bhaskara.
 The tradition which he founded is named after him.